Clothing & Gear

 - Please be sure to clearly label all items that you send to camp with your child.
 The best way to ensure that campers return home with all of their belongings is to have their name on everything.
 To make labeling easy, we have partnered with Label Daddy.
 They can create personalized labels for everything from clothing to water bottles.
 As a bonus, a percentage of all of their sales will be donated back to Camp!
 More information on Label Daddy is available in CampInTouch.

 We provide laundry service to all campers at no additional cost.
 Laundry will be done once during each session, likely picked up around Day 8 and returned washed and folded on Day 9.

 Your camper should bring enough clothes to last 10 days, but keep in mind that campers are very active and may change clothes more than once each day, particularly items like socks and T-shirts.

-While we are able to provide campers with a linen package, we have found that campers typically prefer to sleep with their own bedding and bedtime- related items, such as pillows, stuffies/lovies, or other comfort items from home.
+All campers are required to bring their own bedding.
+We have found that campers typically prefer to sleep with their own bedding and bedtime- related items, such as pillows, stuffies/lovies, or other comfort items from home.